-One of the first lines of defense against glaucoma is usually the use of medicated eyedrops.
-These eye drops can either reduce the amount of fluid created in the eye or improve the flow of fluid out of the eye.
+One of the first lines of defense against glaucoma is usually the use of medicated eye drops.
+Eye drops can either reduce the amount of fluid created in the eye or improve the flow of fluid out of the eye.

-Like any medication, medicated eye drops should not be prescribed to individuals that have any medical conditions or health concerns that could present a risk.
-Eye drops are placed in the eye could be absorbed by the blood vessels in the nasal mucosa; a small amount of the ingredients in the medication enters the bloodstream and may affect heart rate and breathing.
+Like any medication, medicated eye drops are not prescribed to individuals that have certain medical conditions or health concerns.
+For some individuals, eye drops placed in the eye could be absorbed by the blood vessels in the nasal mucosa and may affect heart rate and breathing.
 In rare cases, some eye drops can compromise health and exacerbate certain conditions like asthma.
 For this reason, all candidates are carefully evaluated and their detailed medical history is recorded before the doctor prescribes medicated eye drops.